w8be/OpenSkyDash/README.md

   - Time
   - Distance
   - Heading

+**Footer**

+- Area - Radius distance value.
+Any strikes <= this value will result in the Warning banner
+- Strike Buffer Status - Last strike seen time when strikes in in the buffer.
+No Data when no strikes are in the area/alert radius
+- Alert - Radius distance value.
+Any strikes <= to this value will result in the Danger banner.
+Trend calculation prioritized for strikes in the alert radius.

 **How it works:** Lightning strikes within the search area/alert radius render on the card.